weiyikang/FedGM_torch/README.md

 ```

 ## Acknowledgments
-The codes will be released once they are annotated.
+Please refer to train.py for additional details.
 This work is supported by the CAAI-Huawei MindSpore Open Fund.
 Please use the [MindSpore version](https://gitee.com/luckyyk/fedgm)